-If the responder indicates that it will use SU-MIMO in the opposite direction (from the responder to the initiator) and requests for hybrid beamforming training during the announcement phase, the initiator and responder shall delay sending feedback until after the responder completes the sounding phase.
-The responder shall initiate the responder sounding subphase a SIFS following the reception of EDMG BRP-TX packet from the initiator with the BRP CDOWN field equal to 0.
-In the responder sounding subphase, the responder shall transmit EDMG BRP-TX packets to the initiator.
-Each EDMG BRP-TX packet shall include a BRP frame with an EDMG BRP Request element with the Digital BF Request field set to 1 indicating a request for performing digital beamforming, and the Feedback Type field set to 0 for SU transmission.
+If the responder indicates that it will use SU-MIMO in the opposite direction (from the responder to the initiator) and requests hybrid beamforming training during the announcement phase, the initiator and responder shall delay sending feedback until after the responder completes the sounding phase.
+The responder shall initiate the responder sounding subphase a SIFS duration following the reception of the EDMG BRP-TX packet from the.
+In the responder sounding subphase, the responder shall transmit an EDMG BRP-TX packet to the initiator.
+The EDMG BRP-TX packet shall include a BRP frame with an EDMG BRP Request element with the Digital BF Request field set to 1 indicating a request for performing digital beamforming, and the Feedback Type field set to 0 for SU transmission.
 The Nc Index field is reserved.
-Each EDMG BRP-TX packet shall be separated by a SIFS.
-In each EDMG BRP-TX packet, the responder shall include, for each selected transmit sector, TRN subfields in the TRN field of the PPDU for the initiator to perform receive AWV training.
-EachBRP-TX packet shall use the TX sector combination selected in the announcement phase in the transmission of the TRN subfield.
-For each EDMG BRP-TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0, and the parameters RX_TRN_PER_TX_TRN and EDMG_TRN_M shall be set to values based on the desired configuration.
-The responder may transmit each EDMG BRP-TX packet to train multiple TX DMG antennas simultaneously and, therefore, reduce sounding time.
-The TX Antenna Mask field within each EDMG BRP-TX packet shall indicate the transmit DMG antenna(s) which is being used by the responder to transmit the EDMG BRP-TX packet.
-The BRP CDOWN field within each EDMG BRP-TX packet shall indicate the number of remaining EDMG BRP RX/TX packets to be transmitted by the responder in the responder sounding subphase.
+The BRP-TX packet shall use the TX sector combination selected in the announcement phase in the transmission of the TRN subfield.
+For each EDMG BRP-TX packet, the TXVECTOR parameter EDMG_TRN_LEN shall be set to a value greater than 0, RX_TRN_PER_TX_TRN shall be set to 0, NUM_TX_CHAINS shall be set to the number of TX antennas in the TX sector combination and EDMG_TRN_M shall be set to values based on the desired configuration.
+The TX Antenna Mask field within the EDMG BRP-TX packet shall indicate the transmit DMG antenna(s) which is being used by the responder to transmit the EDMG BRP-TX packet.
+The same AWV combination shall be maintained during the transmission of the PPDU, including the TRN field.

 TGay Editor: Change the text in P300L8-9 as follows:

-In the case that sounding is for the initiator only or responder only, only the STA sounding its channel may send the BRP frame and associated TRN subfields.
+In the case that only the initiator requested sounding , only responder shall not send the EDMG BRP-TX packet.

 TGay Editor: Add the following text at P298L18